Raathigesh/react-atmo/README.md

 );
 ```

-Take a look at the sample project [here](https://github.com/Raathigesh/react-atmo-sample).
-This sample project rebuilds on file changes, thanks to [backpack](https://github.com/jaredpalmer/backpack), a create-react-app like toolchain for node projects.
+**Take a look at the sample project [here](https://github.com/Raathigesh/react-atmo-sample).** Comes with watch mode, thanks to [backpack](https://github.com/jaredpalmer/backpack), a create-react-app like toolchain for node projects.

+Also look at the examples [here](https://github.com/Raathigesh/react-atmo/tree/master/examples).

 ## API
 ### `Atmo.listen(element, [callback])`